Australian children's books

 A Piece of Straw, 1985, by Junko Morimoto, commended for Best Picture Book of the Year

 Junko Morimoto was born in Hiroshima and came to live in Australia in 1982.
 She has written and illustrated many best-selling picture books including My Hiroshima and The Inch Boy.
 A Piece of Straw (1985) based on a Japanese tale with text adapted by Helen Smith, where a poor man's piety and kindness are richly rewarded, was commended for Best Picture Book of the Year.
-In later years Kojuro and The Bears and The Two Bullies were winners of the Children's Book Council Picture Book of the Year in 1987 and 1998 respectively.
+In later years Kojuro and The Bear and The Two Bullies were winners of the Children's Book Council Picture Book of the Year in 1987 and 1998 respectively.

 The 2011 Picture Book of the Year was Mirror by Jeannie Baker.
 This is two books joined together: one opens to the left as usual and tells a story set in Australia; the other is set in Morocco, opens to the right, and reads from right to left as would a book in written Arabic.
 It has no text, communicating through pictures and its physical form.